Parrotia persica, Iron Tree: planting, pruning and care

 Parrotia persica Vanessa - Persian Ironwood

-Parrotia persica 'Vanessa' is an older horticultural selection still much appreciated for its almost columnar habit, considerably narrower than the type species.
-That makes it particularly valuable in small gardens while retaining Parrotia type qualities, notably incredible autumn colours.
+Parrotia persica 'Vanessa' is an older horticultural selection still much appreciated for its almost columnar habit, in any case much narrower than the type species.
+This makes it particularly valuable in small gardens while retaining the qualities of the Parrotia type, notably incredible autumn colours.

 • Flowering time March to May